This integration retrieves vehicle information and actuates remote services provided by Subaru STARLINK (currently only available in USA and Canada).

 A: The PIN is saved to your configuration to support vehicle polling, since a remote update command is being sent to your vehicle.
-In addition, the PIN will be used to support remote locator, lock, lights/horn in the future.
+In addition, the PIN is used to support the lock platform and will be used for the remote start, locator, and lights/horn functions in the future.

 Q: Why wasn’t I asked to enter my PIN during configuration?

 A: A PIN is only required to send a remote command.
 If you do not have a STARLINK Security Plus subscription, you will not be prompted for a PIN.